sveetch/djangotribune/README.rst

 Remote clients can send a new message directly within a **POST** request and putting the content in a ``content`` argument.
 Validated messages return the last updated backend (from the *knowed* last id).
-Invalidated messages return an Http error (thus it's not implemented yet).
+Unvalid message return an Http error (thus it's not implemented yet).

 `Url arguments`_ options can be given for the POST request and they will be used for the returned